 From small startups to big name brands, companies are dedicating entire lines to all-natural products.
-Sephora recently launched their collection dedicated to clean skincare products, Tata Harper continues to prove serious skincare can be achieved without a drop of artificial chemicals, and many other organic beauty brands are working hard to deliver natural beauty products that consumers are asking for.
+Sephora recently launched their collection dedicated to clean skincare products, Tata Harper continues to prove serious skincare can be achieved without a drop of artificial chemicals, and many other organic beauty brands are working hard to deliver natural beauty products that consumers are requesting.

-When you see an inexpensive drugstore product claiming to feature natural ingredients for skin or haircare, it’s important to keep in mind that only a trace of the ingredient is actually required in order for the brand to market it.
+As a side-note: When you see an inexpensive drugstore product claiming to feature natural ingredients for skin or haircare, it’s important to keep in mind that only a trace of the ingredient is required in order for the brand to market it.
 Just like with food, it’s a good idea to get in the habit of reading what’s listed on the back of beauty products.
-Ingredients are always listed in descending order, starting with the largest amount in the product.
-So while a cheaper product might boast “made with coconut oil” on the front of the bottle, flip it over and you’re likely to find that key ingredient listed all the way toward the end.
+Ingredients are always listed in descending order, starting with the ingredient with the highest concentration in the product.
+So, while a cheaper product might boast “made with coconut oil” on the front of the bottle, flip it over and you’re likely to find that key ingredient listed all the way toward the end.

 The beauty industry doesn’t exactly have the hottest track record when it comes to being eco-friendly.
 However, natural cosmetics and hair products are changing the game.
 From growing and harvesting raw materials, to packaging and disposal, natural and organic beauty brands are taking measures to ensure the entire lifecycle of their products are environmentally and socially friendly.

-Even if you can’t swap out your entire beauty product collection - replacing just some of your products can make a huge difference for both your body and the environment.
-Plus, there are a TON of DIY concoctions that are actually super inexpensive.
+Even if you can’t swap out your entire beauty product collection, replacing just some of your products can make a huge difference for both your body and the environment.
+Plus, there are a ton of DIY concoctions that are actually super inexpensive.
 Just like with cooking, pure and fresh ingredients are bound to produce a better tasting dish than something prepared with artificial flavors and processed foods.
 The same goes for beauty products!